dntoll/quiz/code/class.md

 # PHP Classes

 ## Code
-	Use the defined class view to output a HTML page :

-	You need to include the HTMLPageView class by using the "require_once" method
+	Use the defined class view to output a HTML page : \n You need to include the HTMLPageView class by using the "require_once" method \n
 	Example:
 	require_once("FileName.php");

-	You create an instance of a class using the "new" operator
+	You create an instance of a class using the "new" operator \n
 	Example:
 	$object = new namespace\classname($constructorParameters);
 E http://127.0.0.1:8888/validator.php